blues-lab/polipy/README.md

-# policy-scraper
+# polipy
-Library for scraping and parsing policy.
+PoliPy is a library for scraping and parsing privacy policy.
 (TODO)

 ## Installation